42 ways to combat the obesity epidemic (some more feasible than others)

 28. Don't cater to the kids.
 They only want sweets.
 Or they call themselves vegetarians but don't eat much other than noodles and junk food.
 If they are hungry enough though, they'll eat healthy food and over time learn to like it.
 You will too.

-29. Be a concerned, knowledgeable parent, in charge of what food gets served in your home to your younger kids, and when.
-The older kids, those over about 12, are already lost causes.
+29. Be a concerned, knowledgeable parent, in charge of what food gets served in your home to your younger kids.
+The older kids, about 12 and up, are already lost causes.

 30. Make lunches for your kids to take to school.
 They won't eat them but in time they'll remember your good example when they try it on their own kids.